DaveTrost/stella/README.md

 # Demand-IQ Online Solar Estimate

 (Affectionately named for it's avatar, Stella)<br />
 You can run this project from it's deployment at https://solar-for-the-win.netlify.app, or you can build it according to the details below.
+If running from the deployed site, you need to be on a desktop browser, as mobile browsers seem not to play nicely with the proxy and the server's CORS requirements.

 ## Running the Project